BertoCruz/rancid-tomatillos/docs/daily-retros.md

 ## Friday 10/21/22
 - Today we created:
-    -Hunter Started on importing the videos with react player and a fetch call.
+    -We started on importing the videos with react player and a fetch call.

 - To Do:
     - Finish Importing videos.